Rainbow heterodyne detection: Multiplex

 The method multiplexes all the spatial positions on the detector by frequency.
 If frequencies are uniformly spaced then a simple fourier transform recovers the coherent image.
 However, there is no reason the frequencies have to be uniformly spaced so one can adjust the number, size and shape of the pixels dynamically.
 One can also independently change the Heterodyne gain on each pixel individually simply by making the LO beamlet more or less strong.
 Thus one can extend the dynamic range of the receiver by lowering the gain on bright pixels, raising it on dim ones, and possibly using larger pixels for dim regions.

 Comparison to traditional pixel arrays

 The multiplex technique does introduce two limitations as well.
 In the case of imaging, the signals must not be changing faster than the Nyquist time constant implied by the difference frequency between adjacent pixels.
 If it does do the pixels blur or alias.
-(For non-imaging applications—such as when one is simply trying to collect more light but is limited by the spatial incoherence—that aliasing is not important since it doesn't change the incoherent sum of the pixels.)
+(For non-imaging applications—such as when one is simply trying to collect more light but is limited by the spatial incoherence—that aliasing is not important since it does not change the incoherent sum of the pixels.)
 Additionally, when one is working near the shot noise limit the multiplex approach can raise the noise floor since all of the pixels see the shot noise from the whole array (since they all are connected by the same wire).
 (Again for non-imaging applications this may not be important).